 From the Cheddar Gorge Walk, in one of England’s most spectacular landscapes, to sipping cider, gorging on cheese or exploring Cheddar’s caves read on for fifteen fabulous things to do in Cheddar.

 Whether you’re outdoorsy types, like us, a couple looking to chill in a luxury lodge with its own hot tub or a group of friends or family looking for an escape to the countryside, you’ll find something to do that’ll keep everybody happy.
-From outdoor activities like hiking, walking and climbing to cheese tastings, cute tearooms and cider tasting read on to find out what we got up to.
+From outdoor activities like hiking, walking and climbing to cheese tastings, cute tearooms and cider tasting read on to find out all the best things to do in Cheddar, Somerset.

 15 things to do in Cheddar

 This pretty village is located in the county of Somerset in the West Country.
 It sits on the southern edge of the Mendip Hills in an area of outstanding natural beauty at the bottom of the impressive gorge.